neondatabase/website/content/docs/guides/flyway.md

 Flyway is a database migration tool that facilitates version control for databases.
 It allows developers to manage and track changes to the database schema, ensuring that the database evolves consistently across different environments.

-This guide steps you through installing the Flyway command-line tool, configuring Flyway to connect to a Neon database, and running database migrations, following the setup described in the [Flyway command-line quickstart](https://documentation.red-gate.com/fd/quickstart-command-line-184127576.html).
+This guide steps you through installing the Flyway command-line tool, configuring Flyway to connect to a Neon database, and running database migrations.
+The guide follows the setup described in the [Flyway command-line quickstart](https://documentation.red-gate.com/fd/quickstart-command-line-184127576.html).

 ## Prerequisites